dotnet/AspNetCore.Docs/aspnetcore/migration/inc/adapters.md

 The main use case of the adapters in the [dotnet/systemweb-adapters](https://github.com/dotnet/systemweb-adapters) repository is to help developers who have taken a reliance on `System.Web` types within their class libraries as they want to move to ASP.NET Core.

-Let's take a look at an example using the proposed adapters moving from .NET Framework to ASP.NET Core.
+Let's take a look at an example using the adapters moving from .NET Framework to ASP.NET Core.

 ### ASP.NET Framework
 Consider a controller that does something such as: